 Coats can be expensive, so I try to find them on sale either online or at a discount store like TJ Maxx or Winners, which is the Canadian equivalent.

-You can often find an awesome deal on Land’s End winter coats in their clearance section… like this Land’s End Waterproof Winter Jacket.
-I also love their lightweight rainjackets that fold up to fit easily in your child’s backpack.
+You can often find an awesome deal on Land’s End winter coats in their clearance section.
+I also love their lightweight rain jackets that fold up to fit easily in your child’s backpack.

 Unfortunately, I’ve discovered that trying to get a teenager to wear a jacket can be difficult.
 Instead many only want to wear Champion Hoodies.

-In the past, my girls have often worn Skechers but these days my 11-year-old and 14-year-old are ALL about Vans and Converse.
+In the past, my girls have often worn Skechers but in high school our girls were all ALL about Vans and Converse.
 And it seems like most of the kids at their schools are wearing the same types of shoes.

 Eye Glasses and/or Contact Lenses